-The locust trees belong to the family of a pea, they generate huge cluster of flowers resembling pea.
+The locust trees belong to the family of a pea, they generate huge clusters of flowers resembling peas.
 After they blossom in the spring season, they turn into lengthy pods.
-You are likely to wonder at the name of “honey locust,” the sweet tasting nectar that is used by the bees to make honey; however, it is a fact the sugary fruit is considered as a feast to the life in the wild.
+You are likely to wonder about the name of “honey locust,” the sweet-tasting nectar that is used by the bees to make honey; however, it is a fact the sugary fruit is considered as a feast to the life in the wild.
 Planting locust is effortless also these trees are well adapted to the roads and lawns.

 The Locust trees are regarded as hailing from the Robinia or Gleditsia genera; they belong to the legume group.
 The majority of the locust trees that are known belong to the honey locust or the black locust tree.
 These trees are hardwood; they have a speedy growth, below the shady sites and also endure several ecological strains like low quality of soil, adjusting themselves very fast.
 On account of this distinctive feature, they are regarded as invading varieties in certain regions.

 The locust trees attain a height of around 50’ and have a root system that is distinctive.
 The bark of these trees has a black to reddish-brown hue, and has deep grooves.
 Despite the fact that some of these varieties have no thorns, most of the locust trees possess pointed thorns on the solid branches growing in pairs.
 The dark colored foliage of these locusts is alternative, deciduous and are compounded bipinnately or pinnately and become typically yellow during the fall.
 The black locust tree generates beautiful flowers that resemble pea, cream color, fragrant; the blossoms of the honey locust are small in size, scented, have a greenish-yellow color and suspend in bunches.